 Despite advancements in technology, we still haven’t got to the paperless society envisioned over 30 years ago.
 In fact, we seem to be drowning in paper.
 So what is the best way to sort out your paperwork and bills?
 How do you know what is important and how long to keep it?
 The stress that clutter creates is avoidable, so here are some tips on how to sort out your paper life.

-Sherpa’s 6 steps to sort out your paperwork and bills1.
-Develop a system
+Sherpa’s 6 steps to sort out your paperwork and bills

 Handle Once - handle each piece of paper once.